georgesung/advanced_lane_detection/README.md

   * Convert the image from RGB space to HLS space, and threshold the S channel
 * Combine the above binary images to create the final binary image

-Here is the example image, transformed into a binary image:
+Here is the example image, transformed into a binary image by combining the above thresholded binary filters:

 ![binary](example_images/binary_test2.png)

 The code to generate the thresholded binary image is in 'combined_thresh.py', in particular the function `combined_thresh()`.
-For all images in 'test_images/*.jpg', the thresholded binary version of that image is saved in 'example_images/binary_*.png'.
+For all images in 'test_images/\*.jpg', the thresholded binary version of that image is saved in 'example_images/binary_\*.png'.

 ### Perspective transform
 Given the thresholded binary image, the next step is to perform a perspective transform.
 The goal is to transform the image such that we get a "bird's eye view" of the lane, which enables us to fit a curved line to the lane lines (e.g. polynomial fit).
 Another thing this accomplishes is to "crop" an area of the original image that is most likely to have the lane line pixels.